DE|EN

 • MMF: older, biopersistent mineral wool in roof and facade insulation. (→ MMF)

 Typical: several pollutants at once.
-Anyone renovating here should clarify systematically beforehand what is built in.
+Anyone renovating here should establish systematically beforehand what is present.

 1980 to 1995: transition

 The bans take hold step by step.
-Asbestos is banned in Austria in manufacture in 1990, the prohibition on placing asbestos-cement products on the market follows in 1994.
+In 1990 Austria bans the manufacture of asbestos; the prohibition on placing asbestos-cement products on the market follows in 1994.

 • Asbestos: late products, rarer but present, especially in roof sheets, facades and pipes. (→ Recognising asbestos)